zufrieden/zufrieden.github.com/content/writing/some-articles-worth-reading-again-once-a-year.md

 > “Well, wait until they all have smartphones... and wearable devices,” and the excuses continue.
 >
 > The real answer is, technology hasn't changed the world because we haven't cared enough to change it.

+A good follow up on the tech culture (Software eat the world) utopian future : [The biggest lie tech people tell themselves — and the rest of us](https://www.vox.com/the-highlight/2019/10/1/20887003/tech-technology-evolution-natural-inevitable-ethics "The biggest lie tech people tell themselves — and the rest of us")